-The Social, Ethics and Transformation Committee assisted the Board in ensuring that the Group remains a committed socially responsible corporate citizen.
-The committee provided support, advice, and guidance on the effectiveness of management's efforts in respect of sustainable development, transformation, and social and ethical matters.

-The committee undertook the following during the year:

-- · Reviewed the B-BBEE status of the Group; - · Ensured compliance with regulations governing B-BBEE; - · Ensured that all regulatory obligations were met, including the submission of employment-equity plans to the Department of Labour; - · Ensured that employees and stakeholders familiarised themselves with the Group's ethical standards; - · Governed the ethics of the Group in a way that supported an ethical culture through ongoing staff awareness around the following policies: - The way we work, - Anti-corruption and bribery, - Code of Conduct, and - Code of Ethics; - · Ensured on-going skills development through the Group's contributions to the Premier Bursary programme, skills audit, and training analysis that identified training needs; - · Monitored and ensured that the Group is seen to be a responsible corporate citizen, through societal and environmental initiatives and the Group's contribution to the development of communities in which it operates; - · Reviewed and made recommendations for the Group's skills-development plans and the placement of interns in the Group; - · Reviewed the employment equity plans and reports for the Group and made recommendations for improvements; - · Reviewed reports relating to the Group's health and safety aspects; - · Reviewed and made recommendations for the Group's transformation plans; and - · Reviewed and made recommendations for the Group's water-saving plans.
+- · In addition to the committee members, the head of human resources, head of payroll, chief executive officer, and chief financial officer attend meetings of the committee by invitation. - · The roles and responsibilities of the committee include: - · To assist with the governing of the ethics of the Group in a way that supports the establishment of an ethical culture - · Ensure that the Group is and is seen to be a responsible corporate citizen. - · Assist management in the formulation and implementation of policies, principles and practices to foster the sustainable growth of the Group. - · Assist management in setting strategies, establishing goals, and integrating sustainability into the business activities across the Group. - · To provide guidance in relation to the promotion of good sustainability practices in relation to environmental matters, Broad-based Black economic empowerment, Corporate Social Investments and stakeholder engagement policies. - · The Social, Ethics and Transformation Committee assisted the Board in ensuring that the Group remains a committed socially responsible corporate citizen.
+The committee provided support, advice, and guidance on the effectiveness of management's efforts in respect of sustainable development, transformation, and social and ethical matters. - · The committee undertook the following during the year: - · Reviewed the B-BBEE status of the Group and identified further areas for improvement; - · Ensured compliance with regulations governing B-BBEE; - · Ensured that all regulatory obligations were met, including the submission of employment-equity plans to the Department of Labour; - · Ensured that employees and stakeholders familiarised themselves with the Group's ethical standards; - · Governed the ethics of the Group in a way that supported an ethical culture through ongoing staff awareness around the following policies: - The way we work, - Anti-corruption and bribery, - Code of Conduct, and - Code of Ethics: - · Ensured on-going skills development through the Group's contributions to the Premier Bursary programme, skills audit, and training analysis that identified training needs; - · Monitored and ensured that the Group is seen to be a responsible corporate citizen, through societal and environmental initiatives and the Group's contribution to the development of communities in which it operates; - · Reviewed and made recommendations for the Group's skills-development plans and the placement of interns in the Group; - · Reviewed the employment equity plans and reports for the Group and made recommendations for improvements; - · Reviewed reports relating to the Group's health and safety aspects; - · Reviewed and made recommendations for the Group's transformation plans; and - · Reviewed and made recommendations for the Group's water-saving plans.